COVID-19 Safety

 Health Monitoring – Keep monitoring your health throughout your study abroad program, and do all you can to stay healthy.
 Make it a new habit. 😊

-Contact Tracing – You will be expected to participate in any contact tracing guidelines of the local community, potentially including mobile apps.
+Contact Tracing – You may be expected to participate in any contact tracing guidelines of the local community, potentially including mobile apps.
 Your Program Director will expand on this if applicable.

 COVID-19 Symptoms or Exposure – Students must immediately notify dorm staff if they believe they have Covid-19 symptoms or have been exposed.